hornsilk/morrowind_voroni/README.md

 ## How to Use

 Scroll up, click on the `generated_maps` folder, and download the images you want as reference for your TR playthrough.
 The filenames are long, but they describe the exact combo of mods used on that map (this is also printed on the top left of the map in case you rename it).
-I personally like to have [Improved Temple Experience](https://www.nexusmods.com/morrowind/mods/49373) installed, which just adds Almsivi Intervention to Ghostgate, Suran, Maar Gan and Molag Mar (and Vos, but TR also adds it to Vos).
+I personally like to have [Improved Temple Experience](https://www.nexusmods.com/morrowind/mods/49373) installed, which just adds Almsivi Intervention to Ghostgate, Suran, and Maar Gan (and Vos, but TR also adds it to Vos).

 ## Disclaimer